 What if the best way to communicate with future recipients who don’t understand the Arch Libraries is via an AI that is carried by the Arch Libraries and is capable of interacting with them, and/or their AI agents, to figure out how to best communicate and map ontologies sufficiently to then begin teaching, asking questions, and learning?
 We don’t know the answer to this, but it’s an interesting question we’re thinking about.

-Presently we are working on the Solar Library, the Lunar Library and the Earth Library.
+Presently we are working on the Lunar Library and the Earth Library.
 Collectively these will comprise at least thousands of different copies and locations of Arch Library datasets.
-They will grow eventually to perhaps millions of copies and locations.
 The Mars Library and other locations around the solar system are also in the works.

 How Can I Get A Copy of the Arch?